mihailgaberov/mihail-gaberov.eu/src/pages/optimizing-javascript-apps-loops/index.md

 ```

 ### Dissection
-In this type of loop, the loop body is executed at least once always, then the post-test condition is being evaluated, and if it's ```true```, another loop cycle is executed.
+In this type of loop, the loop body is executed always at least once, then the post-test condition is being evaluated, and if it's ```true```, another loop cycle is executed.

 ### Optimizations
 ```jsx